sidstuff/toggle-stylesheet/README.md

 # toggle-stylesheet

-The server-side (PHP) and client-side (JS) approach to switching between stylesheets.
+The server-side (PHP) and client-side (JS) approaches to switching between stylesheets.

 ## Usage